 So, ready for the first step in your seed saving journey?
 For specific guides on how to store your

-The Seed Exchange is held in the Guadalupe County Master Gardener’s Library, which is located upstairs in the AgriLife Extension Building, 210 E. Live Oak St., Seguin, TX.
+The Seed Exchange is held in the Guadalupe County Master Gardener’s Research Library, which is located upstairs in the AgriLife Extension Building, 210 E. Live Oak St., Seguin, TX.
+Check out our Seed Exchange webpage for more information and details.

 Link to Seguin Extension Office Map